es-chng/APIF/_articles/de-escalate-DCIS.md

     limitation: "Postoperative DCIS size is never available at the time of preoperative biopsy and was therefore not corrected for in the main multivariate model; nuclear grading in DCIS is prone to interobserver variability and was not implemented in the flowchart."
   - source: "Riggi et al. (2026); development and testing of decision models in the ER+/HER2− mastectomy arm"
     finding: "Model 1, based on radiological size >20 mm and/or solid architecture, classified 42 of 58 ER+/HER2− DCIS treated with mastectomy (72%) as high-risk, 10 (17%) as low-risk, and 6 (10%) as unclassified.
 In the low-risk group, 1 of 10 (10%) upstaged to pT1c, but none of the 3 SLNBs was positive.
 Model 2, based on solid architecture and/or absent histopathological calcifications, classified 26 of 58 (45%) as high-risk and 32 of 58 (55%) as low-risk; in the high-risk arm, 10 of 26 (39%) upstaged to IBC, and 2 of 20 SLNBs (28%) showed axillary metastases."
-    limitation: "Model 1 identified only a small subgroup (~12% of the ER+/HER2− mastectomy cohort, 4% of the total cohort) eligible for de-escalation; HER2 IHC was regarded as positive only when score 3+ because equivocal 2+ DCIS was not subjected to in situ hybridization; PR expression was not included because its clinical relevance for DCIS treatment is unclear."
+    limitation: "Model 1 identified only a small subgroup (~12% of the ER+/HER2− mastectomy cohort, 4% of the total cohort) eligible for potential de-escalation; HER2 IHC was regarded as positive only when score 3+ because equivocal 2+ DCIS was not subjected to in situ hybridization; PR expression was not included because its clinical relevance for DCIS treatment is unclear."
   - source: "Riggi et al. (2026); ER and HER2 immunohistochemistry profiling"
     finding: "Among 258 DCIS, 23% were HER2+ (score 3+), 73% were HER2−, and IHC was unavailable in 4%.
 Using a 10% cut-off for ER positivity, 7% were ER−/HER2−, and 67% were ER+/HER2−.
 Triple-negative DCIS was usually associated with triple-negative IBC, and HER2+ DCIS with HER2+ IBC, supporting the assumption that synchronous IBC frequently shares the immunohistochemical profile of the adjacent DCIS."
     limitation: "Only HER2 3+ DCIS was regarded as HER2+ because HER2 2+ lesions were not subjected to in situ hybridization; none of the 31 upstaged HER2− DCIS were associated with HER2+ IBC, but the different purpose of HER2 assessment in DCIS versus IBC must be emphasized—in DCIS, HER2 IHC is used to predict the chance of finding HER2+ IBC in the subsequent resection, not to select targeted therapy."

 recommendations:
-  - "SLNBs may be safely omitted for patients with biopsy-diagnosed ER+/HER2− pure DCIS treated with mastectomy who have no solid architecture and no histopathological calcifications (model 2), which identified 32 of 58 patients (55%) as low-risk, eligible for de-escalation of axillary surgery."
+  - "The combination of solid architecture and absent histopathological calcifications identifies a subgroup of ER+/HER2− DCIS that may warrant evaluation for axillary de-escalation, but omission of SLNB should remain investigational pending multicentre validation."
-  - "SLNBs are not required for DCIS treated with lumpectomy, based on the data confirming that axillary surgery adds no benefit in this group."
+  - "SLNBs are not required for DCIS treated with lumpectomy, based on the data confirming that axillary surgery adds no benefit in this group; this is consistent with existing ASCO/NCCN guidance."
-  - "Routine implementation of HER2 immunohistochemistry for every biopsy-diagnosed pure DCIS seems mandatory to guide surgical decision-making, as HER2+ and triple-negative profiles identify patients at higher risk of upstaging and of harboring aggressive IBC."
-  - "SLNB should be performed for DCIS with a HER2+ or ER−/HER2− (triple-negative) profile, as these tumors are more aggressive and more frequently associated with axillary lymph node metastases."
+  - "HER2 immunohistochemistry may have a role in future risk-stratification algorithms for biopsy-diagnosed DCIS, but its routine use specifically to guide axillary surgery requires prospective validation."
+  - "HER2-positive and ER-negative/HER2-negative DCIS may represent higher-risk groups for occult invasive disease and warrant further evaluation in prospective de-escalation studies, rather than being treated as established indications for SLNB."
-  - "The decision flowchart should exclude patients with a palpable mass, clinically positive nodes (cN1), and radiological suspicion of invasion; it also does not apply to patients who do not meet these criteria."
+  - "The decision model should exclude patients with a palpable mass, clinically positive nodes (cN1), and radiological suspicion of invasion, as these features were outside the scope of the derivation cohort."
   - "The proposed workflow requires retrospective validation in large-scale multicenter studies before moving to prospective clinical trials and routine implementation."

 open_questions:
+  - "Whether the low-risk subgroup identified by model 2 truly has a sufficiently low rate of upstaging and of positive SLNB to justify omitting axillary surgery, given the very limited number of SLNB observations within that subgroup."
   - "Whether SLNBs might be safely omitted in younger patients (<50 years) with low-risk DCIS, since the INSEMA trial focused only on patients aged ≥50 years and most DCIS is diagnosed in the screening age range of 50–69 years."
   - "Whether the impact of age, symptomatic presentation, and preoperative radiological DCIS size on risk stratification can be validated prospectively, and which of model 1 and model 2 performs better in clinical practice."
   - "Whether HER2 2+ (equivocal) DCIS, which was not subjected to in situ hybridization in this study, should be routinely reflex-tested to refine risk stratification."